 “I’ve been a Jackman in NASCAR for eight years and I’ve been working for 23XI for four years”, Paige spoke of his career.
-“The most rewarding part of being on the pit crew for me is ultimately where the driver finishes and I believe that completes the whole day.
+“The most rewarding part of being on the pit crew for me is ultimately where the driver finishes and I believe that aspect completes the whole day.
 When a driver has a good finish with a top-10 or better and we do well on pit road, it’s a reward we all benefit from.
-Obviously, if we win a race, that’s even better for us because it shows the work that we’ve put in.”
+Obviously, if we win a race, that’s even better for us because it shows the hard work that we’ve put in.”

 The Background of a Pit Crew Member